Bortelhütte

 • Plan your hike carefully: take into account the required fitness level of all participants, weather forecasts, and seasonal dependencies.

-• Weather conditions can change very quickly and without warning in the mountains.
+• Weather conditions in the mountains can change quickly and without warning.
 Appropriate clothing and sufficient provisions (food and drink) are very important.
-In unstable weather, it is better to turn back early.
+In unstable weather, better turn back early.

 For high alpine hikes: